Where Does Mold Grow?

-Mold and mildew are everywhere, whether you know it or not.
-It's in the caulking or sealing of your shower and in clothes that have been sitting in the washer too long.
-But in reality, it's the type and extent of fungi that matters more than how much you see.
-A residential mold inspector will personally explore every nook and cranny of your house, keeping an eye out for damp or wet conditions, low circulation and humidity.
-We'll check all the under-counter spaces and corners of your bathrooms and under and around any other sinks in your house.
-Mold grows in places such as the back side of dry wall, wallpaper, or paneling, the top side of ceiling tiles, and the underside of carpets and pads.
-The most common places and areas you'll find mold are: Kitchen, HVAC Units, Bathroom, Basement, Attic, Ceiling, Insulation, Roof Leaks, Air duct area, Exterior
+You can find mold and mildew everywhere, like in the caulking of your shower or in the clothes that have been sitting in the washer for too long.
+But in reality, the most important issue is the type and extent of fungi.
+A residential mold inspector will personally explore every nook and cranny of your house, keeping an eye out for damp or wet conditions, low air circulation and humidity.
+We check inside and beneath cabinets, in the corners of the bathrooms, beneath your sinks and tubs, and anywhere else that mold tends to flourish.
+Mold also grows in harder to reach places such as the backside of drywall, above ceiling tiles, and below carpet, so it’s important to have a thorough mold inspection in order to find all of it.